Approved by Dr. Riyaan Hassen

 The best way to know if medical cannabis can help you manage your MS symptoms is to come in for medical consultation with a physician at one of our medical cannabis clinics in Calgary.

 Appointments for Alberta residents are free and covered by Alberta Health Services.
 Prior to your medical consultation with one of our licensed physicians, you will be educated on how medical cannabis works in our body and how it reacts to our endocannabinoid system.

 During your education session with a Cann-Expert, you will learn:

 - The main differences between an Indica, Sativa, and Hybrid strain

 - Benefits of THC, CBD, and Balanced strains

 At the time of your consultation, your Revolution Medical Cannabis doctor will review your medical history and ensure that cannabis will not conflict with any medications you’re currently taking.

 Our Calgary medical cannabis doctors will then prescribe the best treatment plan for you.
 Our team will guide you in selecting a licensed producer as well as the registration.

 Questions about cannabis for multiple sclerosis symptoms?
-Schedule your free medical cannabis consultation with a doctor today!
+Schedule your medical cannabis consultation with a doctor today!

 Join the health revolution